-Learning to give back to others is a core component of life at Mercy Academy and vital for positive youth development.
+Learning to give back to others is vital for positive youth development and a core component of life at Mercy Academy.
 We grow from an understanding of how we fit into society to growth in our faith to learning to solve societal problems.
 This developmental process grows empathy and fosters students' identities as engaged citizens and stewards of Jesus' teachings.

 How do students learn to make community service a way of life rather than something expected or required of them?
 We learn to express our caring for others and evolve toward active citizenship through:

 Service-learning in high school offers unique opportunities to link what we learn in the classroom to real world situations in our communities.
 Often, these experiences push us out of our comfort zones to see the world in new ways.
 These experiences are often transformative and teach how to think critically about the world around us.
 This transformative process involves confronting moral dilemmas and reflecting on the values instilled during childhood.